For purchases which are:

 Contract and Supplier Management

-The procurement officer will want to ensure that the contract is working well and meeting all expectations.
+The buyer will want to ensure that the contract is working well and meeting all expectations.
 As a result they may put in place regular meetings with you and/or some other reporting method to track performance over the life of the contract.